-Since 2019 he is musical director of the Contemporary Musical ensemble, a versatile orchestra of about 60 players, with which he develops innovative cultural-musical projects.
-In the same year he is co-founder of the MACmusic Group, a multicultural Arts Centre that propose heterogeneous musical ensembles: from chamber music to the symphony orchestra, including also jazz formations.
+Since 2019 he collaborates with the Contemporary Musical ensemble, a versatile orchestra of about 50 players, with which he develops innovative cultural-musical projects.
+In the same year he is in charge of the classical music section of the MAC Music group, a Multicultural Arts Centre that aims to the diffusion of the Arts in general, including liuteria, sculpture and painting.

 In 2018 he started a recording productions of unpublished works from the baroque to the twentieth century, along with soundtracks of movies and a special dvd to the memory of the victims of the Holocaust.

 In 2017 he has been awarded with an Honorary Doctorate in Orchestral Conducting and Musicology by the International University of Scientific Research (L.U.I.R.S.) in Rome.

 In 2016 he starts with an extraordinary collaboration with the Pontificie Musical Chapel – Sistina for world premiere performances involving Pope’s Choir with an orchestra for the first time in its history.

 In 2015, Maestro Fabrizi was on tour with the London Royal Philharmonic Orchestra to appear at the Dubai World Trade Center under the Patronage of H.H.
 Sheikh Mohammed Al Maktoum Bin Hamdan, the Crown Prince of Dubai.